anhgeeky/remix-catamyst-web-v2/README.md

-# 🐱 Catamyst Web
+# 🐱 Catamyst Web v2

-[Catamyst Web](https://catamyst.com) is the primary web platform of Catamyst.
-The complete list of all features is located at [`catamyst/catamyst`](https://github.com/catamyst/catamyst) or live on [catamyst.com](https://catamyst.com).
+[Catamyst Web v2](https://v2.catamyst.com) is currently in archive.
+It was the primary web platform of Catamyst.

+The complete list of the current features is located at [`catamyst/catamyst`](https://github.com/catamyst/catamyst) or live on [catamyst.com](https://catamyst.com).